conan-io/conan-center-index/docs/adding_packages/README.md

     [...]
 ```

-More details can be found in the [reviewing preference](reviewing.md) documentation

 ### The _recipe folder_: `conanfile.py`

 The main files in this repository are the `conanfile.py` ones that contain the logic to build the libraries from sources for all the configurations,